Hawthorne, Portland, Oregon: Culture

-A website that bills itself as "We are long time Portland locals on a mission: to promote our Portland neighborhoods and the independent businesses and artists that thrive in them." supposedly said Hawthorne is popular with different social groups, such as Generation X, hippies and more recently, hipsters.
+A website that describes itself as "[L]ong-time Portland locals on a mission: to promote our Portland neighborhoods and the independent businesses and artists that thrive in them" said that Hawthorne is popular with different social groups, such as Generation X, hippies, and more recently, hipsters.
 The Hawthorne area has vintage homes, apartments, and locally owned shops and restaurants.